amrelbatarny/PyUVM-Based_Verification_Environment_for_APB_Slave/README.md

 **Three methods** are available (two active):

 1. **PyVSC Coverage**
-	- Python covergroups on `SequenceItem` fields.
+	- Python covergroups on `SequenceItemVSC` fields.
 	- `.sample(...)` called in the monitor.
 	- Exportable to JSON/HTML/UCIS.